-Navy is more firmly placed on the color wheel and has firm matches and clashes.
+But navy is more firmly placed on the color wheel and has firm matches and clashes.

 However, a white dress shirt is in stark contrast with the dark suit, highlighting its blue tones.
 In return, the dark suit makes the whiteness of the shirt pop.

 This is another fairly dressy look.
-It can be dressed down a bit more than a black suit can, but still shouldn’t be your go-to outfit for a casual event.
+It can be dressed down a bit more than a black suit can, but it still shouldn’t be your go-to outfit for a casual event.

 White Shirt & Blue Suit

 The rising popularity of this suit color means that you should sit up and pay attention to it.

 Blue is so bold that it projects major confidence.
 Also, it is a drastic departure from its sober navy-blue cousin.